 The American Board of Orthodontics is the only orthodontic specialty board recognized by both the American Dental Association and the American Association of Orthodontists.
 For more information on Board Certification requirements, click HERE: https://www.americanboardortho.com/general-public/what-is-a-board-certified-orthodontist/

 To become Board Certified requires hundreds of hours of additional education.
-Orthodontists are required to submit cases of patients that they have treated and receive feedback from their peers.
-Not only that, but to remain Board Certified, an Orthodontist has to continue to seek additional training and recertify every 10 years.
+Orthodontists must submit cases of patients they have treated and receive feedback from their peers.
+Additionally, to remain Board Certified, an Orthodontist has to continue to seek additional training and recertify every 10 years.

 What Does This Mean to You?

 The decision to become a Board Certified Orthodontist is voluntary, and one that Dr. Taylor takes seriously.
-He chooses to continue his education and subject himself to the rigorous process of Board Certification so that he can provide the highest level of care to his patients.
+He chooses to continue his education and subject himself to the rigorous process of Board Certification.
+By doing so, he can provide the highest level of care to his patients.

-This is the highest level of achievement that an Orthodontist can obtain and requires a mastery level of competence.
-You can rest assured that no matter how severe your case might be, that you are getting the best possible care in the Rio Grande Valley.
+Board Certification is the highest level of achievement that an Orthodontist can obtain and requires a mastery level of competence.
+Rest assured that no matter how severe your case might be, you are getting the best possible care in the Rio Grande Valley.
 Dr. Taylor not only treats more common types of orthodontics issues, but also is an expert in craniofacial anatomy.

-When you bring your child to A Perfect Smile for treatment, you can be confident that any potentially future health problems will be identified and the correct action taken to prevent them from happening.
+When you bring your child to A Perfect Smile for treatment, you can be confident that we will identify any potential future health problems and take the correct action to prevent them.

 State of the Art Technology